bartekmo/gcp-docs/README.md

 ## Deployment with gcloud
 ### create
 Edit oneregion.sh to change region/zones and simply run it.
-Changing of CIDRs is currently not supported
+CIDRs can be changed by modifying variables at the beginning of the script.

 ### destroy
 1. run makedestroy script to scan the oneregion.sh for used resource names and generate oneregion-destroy.sh script